The Validation Problem in Health AI: Why the Word Has Lost Its Meaning – and How to Take It Back

 The hard part is phase two: Can we defend it?
 Defend it to clinicians, to legal, to regulators, to the patient who gets harmed, to the health system that cannot afford a PR disaster – and increasingly – to the future version of your model after it has changed in the wild.

 We are exiting the era where a single impressive benchmark can carry an AI product.
 We are entering the era of lifecycle accountability – where validation is not a one-time performance theater but an operational discipline.
-The FDA's guidance on Predetermined Change Control Plans (PCCPs) is basically a flare in the sky: iterative AI is welcome, but only if you can explain how you will control it.
+The FDA's January 2025 draft guidance on AI-enabled device software functions and its December 2024 finalized PCCP guidance are essentially flares in the sky: iterative AI is welcome, but only if you can explain how you will control it.

 Validation Is Not a Checkbox – It Is a System